 The Assistant Manager is the person responsible for any OSH issues and he communicates and updates the managers accordingly.
 OSH meetings are conducted quarterly.
-Meeting minutes dated 15 June 2012 was checked and found that there are no any pending issues.
+Meeting minutes was checked and found that there are no any pending issues.
 Meeting was attended by representative from all categories of workers and contractors.

 The mill and estates have emergency evacuation plan complete with emergency contact details, organisation chart, responsibility and training was conducted to communicate the plan.
-The OSH training includes competency training for drivers, chemical handlers, fire fighting training by Fire Department, first aid training by St. John Ambulance (7 July 2012) etc.
+The OSH training includes competency training for drivers, chemical handlers, fire fighting training by Fire Department, first aid training by Hospital Assistant.